 Giancarlo Guerrero is the five-time GRAMMY® award winning Music Director of the Nashville Symphony Orchestra, a post he has held since 2009 and has committed to through the 2024-25 season.
-Starting in the 2017-18 season, Guerrero will also take on the role of Music Director of the Wrocław Philharmonic at the National Forum of Music in Poland.
+In 2017, he was appointed Music Director of the Wrocłow Philharmonic at the National Forum of Music in Poland and Principal Guest Conductor of the Gulbenkian Orchestra in Lisbon Portugal.
 A natural and instinctive musician, Guerrero “brings to the podium not only vitality and insight but also an appealing physical dynamism” writes the Plain Dealer.

 A passionate proponent of new music, Guerrero has championed the works of several of America's most respected composers through commissions, recordings, and world premieres.
 Guerrero’s advocacy has helped make Nashville a destination for contemporary music.
 Guerrero has presented eight world premieres with the Nashville Symphony including the 2016 performance and recent GRAMMY®-winning recording of Michael Daugherty’s cello concerto Tales of Hemingway.
 The 2016-17 season also saw the release of new albums with the Nashville Symphony dedicated to the music of Richard Danielpour and Jennifer Higdon.
 Guerrero also recently developed and guided the creation of Nashville Symphony's Composer Lab & Workshop initiative, together with composer Aaron Jay Kernis, to further foster and promote new American orchestral music.